IOsetting/ch32v103-template/README.md

     ├── riscv-none-embed
     └── share
 ```
-**RISC-V Embedded GCC** is standard RISC-V gcc, you can replace it with a newer version from [https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases).
+**RISC-V Embedded GCC**
+Standard RISC-V gcc, you can replace it with a newer version from [https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases).
 Extract it to /opt/gcc-riscv

+**OpenOCD**
-**OpenOCD** is a customized version for WCH-Link, Extract it to /opt/openocd
+A customized OpenOCD for WCH-Link, Extract it to /opt/openocd

 ## UDEV Rules and Libs